-Many high-efficacy treatments for RMS work by suppressing B cells, part of your immune system that play a key role in RMS.
-Some do this continuously, while others only do it temporarily.
+Many high-efficacy treatments for RMS work by suppressing B cells, parts of your immune system that play a key role in RMS.
+Some therapies do this continuously, while others only do it temporarily.

 Why is it important to know about the different types of immunosuppression?
-How might the differences impact your life?
+How might the different approaches impact your life?
 What kinds of compromises might you have to make—and for how long?
 Read on to find out.

-Not all high-efficacy B-cell–reducing RMS therapies continuously suppress your immune system.
+Not all high-efficacy, B-cell–suppressing RMS therapies continuously suppress your immune system.
 How long they do so can depend on their dosing regimens and which kinds of B cells are being targeted.

 DMT = disease-modifying therapy